oisdk/site/drafts/countdown.markdown

 ## Memoizing Countdown

 That's enough preamble.
 The nexus we want to construct for countdown is *not* going to memoize as much as possible: in particular, we're only going to memoize the shape of the trees, not the operators used.
-This will massively reduce the memory overhead, and still give a decent speedup.
+This will massively reduce the memory overhead, and still give a decent speedup [@bird_countdown:_2005, section 11 "building a skeleton tree first"].

 With that in mind, the ideal nexus looks something like this: